5 Forced alignment in emuR

 serve(ger2_DB, useViewer = F)

-If you switch to hierarchy view, you should see that the words in the .txt files are a single item in the attribute tier of bundle with the name transcription, as shown in the figure below:
+If you switch to hierarchy view, you should see that the words in the .txt files are a single item in the attribute level of bundle with the name transcription, as shown in the image below:

-It is evident when query()ing the database that the words are stored in this way, as shown below.
-Note that we need to include the argument calcTimes=FALSE here, because the annotation level transcription is of type ITEM and is not linked to a time-based level (i.e. a SEGMENT or an EVENT level).
+If we query() the database to find all annotations at the transcription level, it’s clear that the words are all stored in this way.
+Note that we need to include the argument calcTimes = FALSE here, because the annotation level transcription is of type ITEM and has no time information.

 5.3 Forced alignment

 We are now going to run the Munich Automatic Segmentation (MAUS) pipeline over the database.
 We do this with the function runBASwebservice_all(), which combines a number of online processing tools.
-Obligatory arguments are transcriptionAttributeDefinitionName() which will be the name of the newly created annotation level, and language, which in this case we set to deu-DE.
-We also set the argument runMINNI to FALSE; this is potentially used to forced-align data which has no annotations at all.
+The obligatory arguments of this function are transcriptionAttributeDefinitionName() which will be the name of the newly created annotation level, and language, which in this case we set to deu-DE.
+We also set the argument runMINNI to FALSE; this is potentially used to forced-align data which has no annotations at all by first running the MINNI automatic speech recognition (ASR) routine.
 Note that runBASwebservice_all() can only be used if you have an active internet connection.

 runBASwebservice_all(ger2_DB,